 Cooking grains or any food, and adding some salt, makes them more yang.

 Fermenting grains or any food, tends to make them more yin because ferments (yeasts and fungi) are very yin organisms.
-Also, aldehydes produced by most fermenting organisms is a more yin toxin.
+Also, aldehydes produced by most fermenting organisms are a more yin toxin.

 Vegetables.
-Those that grow below ground are more yang, such as rutabaga, turnip, parsnip, carrot, onion, garlic, and ginger.
-Yams and sweet potatoes grow below ground, but are much less yang because they contain more sugar and starch.
+Those that grow below ground are more yang such as rutabaga, carrot, onion, daikon, shallots, garlic, horseradish root, celery root and ginger.

-Those with leaves are less yang but also excellent.
-These include cauliflower, broccoli, cabbage, Brussels sprouts, spinach, turnip greens, mustard greens, kale, celery and a few others.
+Stems and leaves of plants are a little less yang than vegetables.
+They include cauliflower, broccolini, red cabbage, Brussels sprouts, celery and a few others.

 Other vegetables that are really fruits and therefore more yin are cucumbers, okra, and the entire squash family.
 These include zucchini, summer squash, butternut, spaghetti, acorn squash and others.
 Some of the winter squashes are not too yin (butternut, spaghetti, and acorn types), but the summer squashes such as zucchini are quite yin and best avoided.

-Raw vegetables are far more yin than cooked vegetables.
-Fermented vegetables such as sauerkraut are much more yin.
+To review, raw vegetables are far more yin than cooked vegetables.
+Fermented vegetables such as sauerkraut are more yin than cooked vegetables.

 Fruits: All fruit tends to be very yin.
 Fruit grows above ground, and anatomically all fruits are expanded parts of plants.
 The least yin are small, tart fruits such as some berries.
 The sweeter the fruit, the more yin, since it contains more sugar.
 Some, such as strawberries are very yin, even if they are not sweet.
 This is due in part to the fact that the seeds are scattered throughout and on the outside of the plant.